thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 The old saw discounts the possibility of external change.
 Not all change comes from within.
 I guess my coworker might **think** I was insane because the change that might happen is not apparent.
 The `retry` code is not *as* self-documenting as the simple `rescue` version.

+### Back to Transactions

+In terms of expression of intent and user experience, I think it's hard to beat the transactional solution.
+Let's take another look at it:

+{%highlight ruby%}
+def create
+    @item = Item.new(item_params)

+    Item.transaction do
+        if @item.save
+            redirect_to @item, notice: 'Item was successfully created/updated.' else
+            render :new
+        end
+    end
+end
+{%endhighlight%}

+If there's a problem with the validation here, the user will be nicely informed of which field is to blame and the transaction clearly expresses that we are trying to enforce atomicity of the check and save.
+The code looks nice and a true exception would be handled in an global way (I still have issues with that).
+I still feel like the enforcement of uniqueness is the responsibility of the model here and not the controller, however.
+Another action could forget to stick a transaction on it.
+Also, why can't we trust the transaction ?
+Isn't that the whole point of a transaction ?
+Why would the AR documentation say such a thing ?
+It feels like everything I knew about databases is wrong !

 ### Further reading